wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ![Base Models Diagram](/tutorial/base_models.png)

-### Creating an Hospital
+### Creating a Hospital

-First we recommend create a place to work.
+First, we recommend you create a place to work.
 So the endpoint [hospital](api/hospital.md) will be the first to hint!

 Example Request